Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 1. The power/circuitry shall encompass safe and proper connections between all subsections of the project.
 2. The power/circuitry shall be able to take in various DC voltage loads and adjust values appropriately.
 3. The device shall be powered by the fan DC power bus as well as by the USB connection in case no fan is connected.
-4. The power/circuitry shall be able to take in TACH and PWM signal as well as output either. **Should this be in this section?**
-5. The power/circuitry shall be presented via a block diagram. **Should I make a block diagram for this subsection**
-6. The power/circuitry shall be placed in a design such that all I/O ports are properly mapped and subsection connections are clear and efficient. **Should this be in the PCB section**
+4. The power/circuitry shall be placed in a design such that all I/O ports are properly mapped and subsection connections are clear and efficient.
-7. The power/circuitry shall output DC power to the display and microcontroller.
+5. The power/circuitry shall output DC power to the display and microcontroller.
-8. The power/circuitry shall ensure stable power is output to all sensitive components such as the microcontroller.
+6. The power/circuitry shall ensure stable power is output to all sensitive components such as the microcontroller.
-9. The power/circuitry shall have safety measures in place to deal with noise and surges.
+7. The power/circuitry shall have safety measures in place to deal with noise and surges.
-10. The power/circuitry shall use an LED to display the state of the power within the board.
+8. The power/circuitry shall use an LED to display the state of the power within the board.

 The Power/Circuitry subsystem is responsible for delivering power to all components throughout the Fan Diagnostic Tool.
 It includes voltage regulation, power distribution and features to protect against overvoltage or overcurrent events.
 Additionally, this subsystem will be responsible for ensuring the sensitive components such as the microcontroller recieves stable power without noise or surges.
+The subsystem will recieve power through an external source.
+Either the boiler controller will act as that source and will power the device through a molex connection, or the power will come from an USB connection.
 Additionally this subsystem will have LEDs to indicate the power status of other subsystems.

 Below describes the interfaces between the Power/Circuitry subsystem and the other subsystems:
-1. External Connections
-   - The Power/Circuitry subsystem will recieve power through an external source.
-Either the boiler controller will act as that source and will power the device through a molex connection, or the power will come from an USB connection.
-2. Microcontroller
+1. Microcontroller
    - The Microcontroller subsystem will recieve an input power signal from the Power/Circuitry subsystem.
 Therefore the Power/Circuitry subsystem will be outputting a DC power signal.
-3. Display
+2. Display
    - The Display subsystem will also recieve an input power signal from the Power/Circuitry subsystem.
 Therefore the Power/Circuitry subsystem will be outputting a DC power signal.
-4. PCB
+3. PCB
     - The PCB subsystem will be the physical integration of the Power/Circuitry subsystem.
 The Power/Circuotry subsystem will output DC power to the PCB and the PCB will distribute the power throughout to all necessary components.
-5. Case
+4. Case
    - The Case and Power/Circuitry subsystems are not connected.

 ## PCB Design

 1. The PCB shall have the connectors for the USB, power, fan interface, and controller interface near the edges to ensure easy access.
 2. The PCB shall clearly label designators for easy assembly and debugging (e.g, R1, C2, etc.).
-3. The PCB shall incorporate thermal managment techniques to reduce overheating and increase longivity of the board.
+3. The PCB shall incorporate thermal managment techniques where applicable to reduce overheating and increase longivity of the board.
 4. The PCB shall incorporate testing points to allow for easy probing during debugging.

 The PCB is responsible for linking together the various components and allows them to recieve the power and signals necessary.
 To adhere with the IPC-2221 standard, once the PCB is designed, the board will be produced by a company that creates boards in accordance with all the regulations covered in the standard.
 To adhere to IPC-J-STD-001 group members must be informed on the acceptable practices and materials used for soldering.
 All members of the team have completed the HSI soldering safety certification.
 The team must also ensure that suppliers of components and materials meet these requirements.
 Finally, preventing contamination of materials, tools, and surfaces is also required to meet this standard.
 The PCB subsection and power/circuitry subsection are related in that the mapping of the circuitry and demand of the power will affect how the PCB is laid out and the specific trace sizes on the board.
 The PCB will interconnect all of the components with copper traces, and solder joints to attach them physically to the board and ensure a good electrical connection.
 The PCB is responsible for being the physical model of the interconnections determined by the circuitry design.
 The PCB will be the pathway for the necessary power and signal to get to each component.

 ## Case

-1. The case shall encase and protect the the board.
+1. The case shall encase and protect the board.
 2. The case shall have openings for the display, controls, buttons, and ports.
 3. The case shall have mounting points to secure the board.
 4. The case shall include a raised bezel for the display for protection.

+**Add in Description**

 ## Resources